 The naval parade was officially projected by Russian actors in Svalbard in a bid to enhance its symbolic effect.
 The Russian consulate general in Barentsburg posted photos of the event, saying it was a 'symbolic passage'.
 Photos were also further circulated on Facebook by Inga Valerevna, the content manager of the Grumant Arctic travel company, a subsidiary of Trust Arktikugol'.
-The company takes care of virtually all Russian operations in Svalbard.

-The seafaring parade was led by Andrey Chemerilo, who was appointed as Russia's consul general in Svalbard in 2022 after the start of the war on Ukraine.
-The Norwegian broadcaster NRK reported that Chemerilo was affiliated with the GRU, Russia's military intelligence.
-The NRK claimed that he once lived at an address which was known to be a place for GRU officers in training.
-If true, this demonstrates the intersection of Russian espionage and information influence operations in North Norway.
+The company takes care of virtually all Russian operations in Svalbard.775 consul general in Svalbard in 2022 after the start of the war on Ukraine.776 The Norwegian broadcaster NRK reported that Chemerilo was affiliated with the GRU, Russia's military intelligence.
+The NRK claimed that he once lived at an address which was known to be a place for GRU officers in training.777 If true, this demonstrates the intersection of Russian espionage and information influence operations in North Norway.